 For more than 50 years, Georgetown Law has operated the largest and most highly regarded in-house clinical program in the nation.

-Through this program, students learn the practical art of lawyering while providing quality legal representation to under-represented individuals and organizations.
-We offer 17 different clinics, and more than 300 students participate in this program every year.
+Clinic students learn the practical art of lawyering while providing quality legal representation to under-represented individuals and organizations.
+We offer 19 different clinics and over 300 students participate in this program every year.

 In a clinical course, students represent real clients facing real legal challenges.
 They are responsible for all facets of their case and project work, collaborating closely with clinical faculty to ensure proper and complete representation.